AISIGSJTU/Siren-Plus/README.md

-# Siren: A Proactive Attack-agnostic Defense System for Federated Learning
+# SIREN<sup>+</sup>: A Proactive Attack-agnostic Defense System for Federated Learning

-This code accompanies the paper '$SIREN^+$: Robust Federated Learning with Proactive Alarming and Differential Privacy'.
+This code accompanies the paper 'SIREN<sup>+</sup>: Robust Federated Learning with Proactive Alarming and Differential Privacy'.

 Please download Fashion-MNIST dataset to path like ```/home/data/``` on the user's machine if you want to use it.
 CIFAR-10 dataset can be downloaded by the program automatically.